wuvt/rolled/README.md

 The endpoints prefixed `ING_` are relative to the *ingestion container*.
 The ones prefixed `FE_` are relative to the *client*.
 Keep this in mind as you dockerize or k8s-ize or whatever: the client does not have cluster networking (probably. you might be doing something cursed. not my business if so.).

+Furthermore, the ingestion scripts expect `/data` to contain a `/data/sheets` with the source spreadsheets.
+Cached MusicBrainz API content will be read and written to `/data/manifest.json`, so if you're bringing your own mount that as well.

 ### prod

 In production, you will probably be inclined to use a non-local postgres or typesense database.